El Paso Community Outreach

 Director’s Community Leadership Award

 This program was launched in 1990 to recognize individuals or organizations that have had a positive impact in our community.
 Over the last few years, the award has gained significant importance and prestige, with the Director of the FBI personally making this presentation to those who have made an impact in the areas of crime reduction, drug deterrence, and other public safety and security initiatives.
-Our most recent recipient was Ginger Francis, a community philanthropist who has dedicated herself to supporting the city and people of El Paso.
+Our most recent recipient was Patricia Scott, an educator and community activist whose tenacity exposed illegal activity within the El Paso Independent School District.

 Visit our national In Your Community website for more information about our overall outreach efforts and our work in other local FBI offices.